-- 1. A baccalaureate degree from a regionally accredited college or university with a minimum grade point average of 2.80 on a 4.00 scale: - 2.
+- 1. A baccalaureate degree from an institutionally accredited college or university with a minimum grade point average of 2.80 on a 4.00 scale; - 2.
 An official transcript from the baccalaureate institution with the degree posted, and official transcripts for all graduate work taken at other institutions; - 3.
 Three recommendation forms.
-These must be from professional educators who have observed the applicant's teaching or from professors who can attest that the applicant is likely to be able to be successful in graduate-level academic work; - 4.
-VDOE program entry requirements: (must be less than five years old) - Submit one of the following options: - the Praxis Core with individual minimum scores equal to reading=156, writing=162, and math=150; or - the Praxis Core mathematics score of 150 AND the Virginia Communication and Literacy Assessment (VCLA) reading and writing individual scores of minimum of 470 points, combined. - 5.
+These must be from professional educators who have observed the applicant's teaching or from professors who can attest that the applicant is likely to be able to be successful in graduate-level academic work: - 4.
+Program entry requirements (must be less than five years old): - the Praxis Core with individual minimum scores equal to reading=168 writing=165, and math=175 (Praxis Core Math 5733) or 163 (Praxis Core Math 5732). - 5.
 Praxis II test results that show a passing Virginia score. - 6.
 A successful background check by Newport News Public Schools. - 7.
 Two essays, demonstrating competence in written communication and dispositions for teaching.
 The responses must be submitted electronically.
 The suggested length for each essay is 250 words.
 The essays are a critical component of the application.
 An inadequate essay may result in denial of admission, request for an interview, or remediation. - 8.
 Resume showing experience in working with children and/or in schools. - 9.
 Certificate of Release or Discharge from Active Military Duty (DD 214), if applicable.